-The Compliance function is tasked with assisting senior management and executive management and business lines/divisions in the management of risks associated with regulatory noncompliance, supervising regulatory compliance and, for its part, developing internal control further.
+The Compliance function is tasked with assisting senior management and executive management and business lines/divisions in the management of risks associated with regulatory non-compliance, supervising regulatory compliance and, for its part, developing internal control further.
 Finance and Treasury as well as HR Services are, for their part, in charge of regulatory compliance management.

 Almost all activities involve compliance risk, and responsibility for the management of risks rests with the business lines/divisions.
-The Managing Director is in charge of the company's compliance activities.
-OP Financial Group's Compliance, whose director reports to the OP Financial Group's CRO, supports the Managing Director in this respect.
-Compliance activities and the related recommendations issued to the business lines/divisions are subject to regular reporting to OP MB's Board of Directors.
-Compliance activities must also be reported to the Executive Board of OP Cooperative Consolidated and the Audit Committee of the Supervisory Board as part of OP Financial Group level reporting.
+The President and CEO is in charge of the company's compliance activities.
+OP Financial Group's Compliance, whose director reports to the OP Financial Group's CRO, supports the President and CEO in this respect.
+Compliance activities and the related recommendations issued to the business lines/divisions are subject to regular reporting to OP Corporate Bank plc's Board of Directors.
+Compliance activities must also be reported to the Executive Board of the central cooperative consolidated and the Audit Committee of the Supervisory Board as part of OP Financial Group level reporting.

-As part of the annual risk management plan, OP Financial Group's Compliance function shall annually draw up a compliance action plan which will be discussed and confirmed by OP MB's Board of Directors with respect to the company.
-Principles and instructions governing compliance shall also be confirmed in the same manner.
-OP Financial Group's Compliance function is responsible for advice on and support of Group-level compliance risk management, and it also controls OP MB's compliance.
+As part of the annual risk management plan, OP Financial Group's Compliance function shall annually draw up a compliance action plan which will be discussed and confirmed by OP Corporate Bank plc's Board of Directors with respect to the company.
+The Board of Directors also deals with the principles and instructions governing compliance.
+OP Financial Group's Compliance function is responsible for advice on and support of Group-level compliance risk management and also controls OP Corporate Bank's compliance.